 Notes: 1 - Option #3 is the Dossier Submitter's preferred restriction option

-The Dossier Submitter proposes restriction option 3 as most appropriate EU-wide measure to address the identified risks from the use of PFASs in firefighting foams.
-The restriction option is specified in detail below "Proposed restriction".
-Restriction options 4 and 5 are not considered to be practical as explained in Section 2.7.
+The Dossier Submitter proposes restriction option 3 as the most appropriate EU-wide measure to address the identified risks from the use of PFASs in firefighting foams.
+The restriction option is specified in detail below.